gatzenga/Shelv-Desktop/README.md

 - Rename or delete playlists directly from the playlist detail view
 - Can be enabled or disabled in Settings; when disabled, all related UI elements are hidden

+### Lyrics
+- Synced and plain-text lyrics displayed in a popover from the player bar, with automatic line highlighting and scrolling for time-coded tracks
+- Lyrics are fetched from your Navidrome server first; if none are stored there, Shelv Desktop falls back to [lrclib.net](https://lrclib.net) automatically
+- Each song's lyrics are cached locally so they load instantly after the first fetch
+- **Auto-load** — when enabled in Settings, lyrics are fetched in the background as soon as a song starts playing
+- **Bulk download** — a one-click option in Settings pre-fetches lyrics for your entire library in the background, with a live progress counter

 ### Search
 - Find artists, albums, and tracks on your server from a dedicated Search view in the sidebar